- Seven & i Group Material Issues

 Overview of Initiative

-With the aim of realizing 100% renewable energy use in store operations of Seven & i Group, beginning in April 2021, Seven & i Holdings and NTT Corporation have been steadily introducing electricity procurement based on Japan’s first※1 offsite power purchase agreement (PPA; see diagram below) and electricity from NTT group-owned green power generation plants in some stores.
-The initiative means that 40 7-Eleven stores of Seven & i Group and the Ario Kameari store now use 100% renewable energy in store operations.
+With the aim of realizing 100% renewable energy use in store operations of Seven & i Group, Seven & i Holdings and Nippon Telegraph and Telephone Corporation (NTT) have been steadily introducing electricity procurement based on Japan’s first※1 offsite power purchase agreement (PPA) and electricity from NTT group-owned green power generation plants in some stores, since April 2021.
+This initiative means that 40 7-Eleven stores of Seven & i Group and the Ario Kameari store now aim to use 100% renewable energy in store operations.

-NTT Anode Energy Corporation has set up two solar power generation plants in the offsite PPA framework and engages in electricity supply※2 via the transmission and distribution grid.
-In an offsite PPA, the project developer sets up an offsite renewable energy generation plant specially for the electricity consumer, be it a company, local government, or whatever, and provides the long-term supply of electricity via the grid.
+The off-site PPA model refers to power generation facilities that are installed away from demand locations with the power generated being supplied to demand locations.
+This time, NTT Anode Energy Corporation will set up two solar power generation plants and engage in electricity supply※2 via the transmission and distribution grid.
+In an offsite PPA, the project developer sets up an offsite renewable energy generation plant specially for companies and local governments who are electricity consumers, and provides long-term supply of electricity.
 This was Japan’s first offsite PPA.
 When the electricity from the PPA is insufficient, the rest comes from green electricity generation plants owned by the NTT group, so the electricity used in store operations is 100% renewable energy.

 Offsite PPA Diagram

-Seven & i Group has installed approximately 2,800 chargers for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) as of the end of February 2021 in parking lots at about 100 stores in Japan, including 7-Eleven, Ito-Yokado, Ario, Seibu, and Sogo department stores to provide a fee-based charging service.
+Seven & i Group has installed approximately 2,800 chargers for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) as of the end of February 2022 in parking lots at about 110 stores in Japan, including 7-Eleven, Ito-Yokado, Ario, Seibu Department Stores, and Sogo to provide a fee-based charging service.
 The initiative aims to increase the convenience of the commercial facilities and establish a pattern for using EVs and PHVs of charging them while shopping.
 It also aims to contribute to the realization of a decarbonized society by promoting the spread of environment-friendly, next-generation cars.

 Electric Vehicle Chargers

 Seven-Eleven Japan Operation Field Counselors (OFCs), who support franchised store management, use leased vehicles to visit franchised stores.
 Seven-Eleven Japan has been phasing in hybrid vehicles for these leased vehicles.
-In the fiscal year ending February 28, 2021, it replaced 1,095 leased vehicles with hybrid models, bringing the total to 3,569 vehicles.
+In the fiscal year ended February 28, 2022, we replaced 102 leased vehicles with hybrid models, bringing the total to 3,818 hybrid vehicles in use.

 Example of leased vehicle